qaalabs/DE5M4/docs/day2/source-control/github-pull-request.md

 Navigate to: `https://github.com/[YOUR-USERNAME]/intro-to-github`

+!!! info "This exercise works with any repo - we will just use the forked one for convenience"

 ### Step 2: Create a new branch

 - Near the top-left of the page (just above the file list), click the **branch dropdown** that says `main`